 All of you should know that, how huge thing is that you spent one whole year so far away from your family, and during this time you became more, than you were before: you had to decide alone, you had to take care about yourself alone, you became an adult.
 As I can tell it, You did it well.
-You became more: You came here as a person, but you go home as a different person.
+You became more: You came here as one person, but you go gome as an other person.

-You became an independent young man and woman, you made great friends all over the world, you visited beautiful and unforgettable places, made adventures, watched the World Cup here and cheered for your team in Hungary, you gained much amazing experience threw the university, studies, classes, internships, parties, and travellings.
+You became an independent young man and woman, you made great friends all over the world, you visited beautiful and unforgettable places, made adventures, you gained much amazing experience threw the university, studies, classes, internships, parties, and travellings.
 With time you may forget some part of the experience, but it is something that nobody can ever take away from you.

-So all I can ask from you is to think back to the very first day of your journeys, and appreciate each day of this amazing one year, and even the dark days that may happened to you, remember to this one year as one of the greatest so far! ©
+So all I can ask you is to think back to the very first day of your journeys, and appreciate each day of this amazing one year, and even of the dark days that may happened to you, remember to this one year as one of the greatest so far! ©

-As I know, many of you want to stay, or try to come back to this beautiful country, which has made me feel appreciate this country much better than I did before.
+Is I know, many of you want to stay, or try to come back to this beautiful country, which is made me feel appreciate this country much better than I did before.